The 10 most important MDM system features your organization needs

 3. Activity automation and scheduling

-Advanced MDM allows you to schedule activities on mobile devices so that they don't interfere with your work and cause downtime.
+Advanced MDM allows you to schedule activities on mobile devices so that they don't interfere with work and cause downtime.

 You can decide when system or application updates or configuration changes should execute.
 MDM should also allow you to set times outside of business hours or during specific time windows when devices are not in use.